The fonts that make you remember more

 Reference: Fortune favors the bold (and the italicized): effects of disfluency on educational outcomes, Connor Diemand-Yauman et al, Cognition, Vol 118 (January 2011).

-To learn more about how we can help you, your team or your entire organisation transform your writing at work, download our free course catalogue today.
+To learn more about how we can help you, your team or your entire organisation transform your writing at work, explore our tailored company courses.

 The definitive guide to transforming the writing of individuals and teams